BasilNjoga/BasilNjoga/README.md

 - 🔭 I’m currently working on building and scaling Fullstack applications
-- 🌱 I’m currently working with Flutter and Python in machine learning
+- 🌱 I’m currently working with Flutter and Python and Machine learning
 - ❓ Ask me about anything related to Flutter and Python really

 - ⚡ Fun fact: I really like C ( most times : ) )